tiyegordon/Ada-Application-2018-Tiye-Gordon-Resume/README.md

 >
 >
 **_Business Strategy Consultant_**
-South Carolina Department of Commerce
+[CIBER](https://sc.edu/study/colleges_schools/moore/academic_departments_and_research/academic_departments/international_business/ciber/index.php)/South Carolina Department of Commerce
 Columbia, SC (Apr 2016 to Aug 2016)
 * Assessed key competitiveness aspects of the agribusiness cluster in South Carolina
 *  Monitored and tracked team project milestones and deliverables pertaining to the development of an export assistance program plan to